GitauHarrison/notes/2fa_flask.md

 Every time a user is authenticated, they are redirected to the home page.
 Otherwise, the application checks and verifies the information from the database before issueing appropriate redirects.

 At this point, we need to complete setting up email support for our applicaiton.
-Our _route_ module has imported functions from the _email_ module which does not exist yet.
+Our _route_ module has imported functions from the _email_ module such as `send_password_reset_email` which does not exist yet.

 #### Email Support